Precision approach path indicator

 The PAPI can be seen to the right (non-standard) side of the runway.
 The aircraft is slightly below the glideslope.

-A precision approach path indicator (PAPI) is a system of lights on the side of an airport runway threshold that provides visual descent guidance information during final approach.
-It is generally located on the left-hand side of the runway approximately 300 m beyond the landing threshold of the runway.
+A precision approach path indicator (PAPI) is a system of four lights on the side of an airport runway threshold that provides visual descent guidance information during final approach.
+It is generally located on the left side of the runway approximately 300 m beyond the landing threshold of the runway.

 Design and installation

-A typical engineering design specification for a PAPI light unit is shown below:
+A typical engineering design specification for each of the four PAPI light unit is shown below: